tejasvivig29/tejasvivig29/README.md

 * Experience in using collaboration tools like Slack, Teams, Zoom, and Skype.

-* :e-mail: Reach out to me on tejasvi.vig@dal.ca
+* :e-mail: Reach out to me on tejasvivig09@gmail.com